If you are a member of the game, please subscribe to this thread so you get updates from it.

 Cursed Dice Rule: if you can't seem to catch a break with the dice (no result 10 or above for a while) I'll give you a chance on your next roll to roll your d20 5 times and take the best result.

 PbP is about creative writing.
 Casters, remember your components (Vocal, Somatic, Material) and cast accordingly.
-Marital fighters, describe how you attack.
+Martial fighters, describe how you attack.
 Think about the setting, the vibe, the sights, the smells, the sounds.
 Help us see and feel what you see and feel.

 Praying to gods, or doing great deeds may grant you inspiration.
 So will eating or cooking a really good meal.